henrybarthelemy/henrybarthelemy/README.md

 ### About me

 👋 Hi there, my name is Henry!
-I’m a recent Northeastern University graduate.
 I love the intersection of math and cs, specifically in compilers and cryptography.
 I’m currently reading about some science history! 📖

 More of my projects can be seen on my <a href="http://henrybarthelemy.com/"> website's projects page </a>